Modifying a Stack Template

 Add, modify, or delete mapping declarations.

-You cannot update a mapping by itself if the values in the mapping are not being used by your stack.
+If the values in a mapping are not being used by your stack, you can't update the mapping by itself.
 You need to include changes that add, modify, or delete resources.
 For example, you can add or modify a metadata attribute of a resource.
 If you update a mapping value that your stack is using, you don't need to make any other changes to trigger an update.

 Add, modify, or delete condition declarations.